edsml-de1052e8/Inversion/Lecture_5.md

 The Quasi Newton Secant is useful to deal with computationally expensive Jacobian matrices.
 It uses less memory space.
+Also because the real Hassian may have been changed quite a lot